tiberiuzuld/angular-gridster2/README.md

 $scope.options = {
    colWidth: 'fit', // 'fit' will divide container width to the number of columns; number of pixels to set colWidth
    rowHeight: 'fit', // 'match' will be equal to colWidth; 'fit' will divide container height to number of rows; number of pixels to set rowHeight
-   fitBreakpoint: 1024, // if the screen is not wider that this, rowHeight 'fit' will be calculated as 'match'
    mobileBreakpoint: 640, // if the screen is not wider that this, remove the grid layout and stack the items
    minCols: 1,// minimum amount of columns in the grid
    maxCols: 100,// maximum amount of columns in the grid